tiangolo/blog-posts/pyconby-web-api-from-scratch-with-fastapi/README.md

 ## Creating the workshop

-When creating the workshop I got a bit excited, and created too much content for the time I had available.
+When creating the workshop I got a bit excited and created too much content for the time I had available.

 The final app ended up having basic OAuth2 authentication, authorization handling with dependencies, tests with full coverage, etc.